DakaiZhou/Volume-Rendering/README.md

 Since the goal of this work is to understand the algorithm, the code does not contain any image processing packages such as OpenGL, OpenCV, etc.

-To run the code, change the file path in InteractiveDirectVolRendering.py
+To run the code, change the file path in InteractiveDirectVolRendering.py and run this file.

 # Example Result